What Helps Language Models Predict Human Beliefs: Demographics or Prior Stances?: Results

 \section{Results}

-We aggregate LLM performance across models using two methods: the mean of individual model results, which captures typical model behavior, and a majority vote from all LLMs on each prediction for a consensus-based approach.
-We evaluate four input settings that vary the background information provided to the model: (1) \textit{blind}---no background information; (2) \textit{demographics}---only demographic attributes; (3) \textit{context beliefs}---only context belief statements; and (4) \textit{beliefs + demographics}---both demographics and context beliefs.
-Figure~\ref{fig:categorical_stacked_chart} shows the mean performance of the \numLLMs{} LLMs used for this study with all belief categories and varying amounts of background information.
-Precise measurements can be found in Table~\ref{tab:category_wise_results} available in \S~\ref{subsec:additional_results}.
-Figure~\ref{fig:ensemble_categorical_stacked_chart} shows the performance when using a majority vote across LLMs to determine predictions instead, with the corresponding table (Table~\ref{tab:ensemble_category_wise_results}) also available in \S~\ref{subsec:additional_results}.
+We aggregate LLM performance using two methods: the mean of individual model scores, which captures typical model behavior, and a majority vote across all LLMs on each prediction, which provides a consensus-based measure.
+Figure~\ref{fig:categorical_stacked_chart} shows mean performance across the \numLLMs{} LLMs by belief category and input condition (precise values in Table~\ref{tab:mean_category_f1_results}, \S\ref{sec:additional_results}).
+Figure~\ref{fig:ensemble_categorical_stacked_chart} shows majority-vote performance (Table~\ref{tab:ensemble_category_f1_results}, \S\ref{sec:additional_results}).
+We organize categories into three groups based on which input condition achieved the highest macro F1 score.

-We identify distinct groups of categories that are grouped by which experiment setting for that category had the highest macro F1 score.
-This layout displays which inputs are most useful for prediction and shows where additional information adds little or negative value.

-As we can see from Figures~\ref{fig:categorical_stacked_chart} and ~\ref{fig:ensemble_categorical_stacked_chart}, we have three main groups which share top-performing experiment conditions: \begin{itemize} \item \textbf{Group 1:} Categories in this group perform best when provided both demographic attributes and context beliefs.
-Most frequently, the experimental results improve in the order blind → demographics → context beliefs → beliefs + demographics, but there are exceptions where demographics are shown to be more either more valuable than context beliefs or less valuable than providing no information at all (the blind setting). \item \textbf{Group 2:} These categories perform best when provided only context beliefs.
-Though, for all of these categories, providing both demographic information and context beliefs is more valuable than providing only demographic information or no information.
-This implies that the inclusion of demographic information in addition to context beliefs can worsen performance in certain categories. \item \textbf{Group 3:} These categories perform best when provided \textit{only} demographic information.
-Ordering within this group is inconsistent across categories. \end{itemize}
+Figures~\ref{fig:categorical_stacked_chart} and~\ref{fig:ensemble_categorical_stacked_chart} reveal three groups based on top-performing input conditions: \begin{itemize} \item \textbf{Group 1 (Demographics + Beliefs):} These categories perform best when provided both demographic attributes and context beliefs.
+Performance typically improves in the order blind $\rightarrow$ demographics $\rightarrow$ context beliefs $\rightarrow$ both, though some categories show demographics outperforming context beliefs or even underperforming the blind baseline. \item \textbf{Group 2 (Context Beliefs Only):} These categories perform best with context beliefs alone.
+Adding demographic information to context beliefs degrades performance, though demographics alone still outperforms the blind condition. \item \textbf{Group 3 (Demographics Only):} These categories perform best with demographic information alone.
+The ordering of other conditions varies across categories within this group. \end{itemize}